LGBTQ history in the United States: Protestant Reformation

-British anti-sodomy laws began when King Henry VIII created The Buggery Act of 1533, which meant a death penalty and confiscation of property to those convicted of buggery/sodomy.
+British anti-sodomy laws began when King Henry VIII created The Buggery Act 1533, which meant a death penalty and confiscation of property for those convicted of buggery/sodomy.
 Sodomy at the time had a broader definition, including bestiality, masturbation, and heterosexual anal intercourse.

 The new civil sodomy laws were primarily used to confiscate property from monasteries and weaken the Catholic Church's influence in England.
-Approximately 180 monks and nuns that confessed to sodomy (believed to primarily be confessions of masturbation).
+Approximately 180 monks and nuns confessed to sodomy (believed to primarily be confessions of masturbation).

 Henry's successors, Edward VI and Lady Jane Grey, kept the Buggery Act but the next monarch, Mary I, believed matters of sodomy to be a church issue and repealed these laws in her first year of rule.
 They were reinstated by Queen Elizabeth.
 Her own successor, King James (Mary Queen of Scots' son and believed to be homosexual himself) did not repeat Queen Mary of England's actions by repealing the sodomy laws.
 They remained in place as British colonization began with the establishment of Jamestown in 1607.
 This brought sodomy law with its death penalty to America.
 Subsequent British colonies repeated this pattern.

 Colonies in the early 1600s were established with Christian norms.
 These norms included the traditional heterosexual family structure with a man and a woman.

 Edward Coke was appointed by King James I, and his interpretation of sodomy laws would be a heavy influence upon American colonies.
-He made distinction between Buggery (Sodomitae -- men with man or beast) and Pederasty (Paederasts/Pecorantes -- men with boy), the latter he considered a "species" of buggery which Lumbards (Italians) brought to England.
+He made distinction between Buggery (Sodomitae men with man or beast) and Pederasty (Paederasts/Pecorantes – men with boy), the latter he considered a "species" of buggery which Lumbards (Italians) brought to England.
 What constituted sodomy as a crime he determined respective to heterosexual rape laws ("emissio seminis without penetration maketh no rape"): sodomy was only a crime if penetration occurred.
 In such an event, both parties involved (regardless of consent) were guilty, though he called for boys under 14 not be punished.

 The only colony to not fully codify the death penalty for sodomy was Quaker Pennsylvania.
 White men would be imprisoned; Black men (both enslaved and free) could still risk execution.

 However, prosecutions rarely happened and when they did, the death penalty was rarely enforced.
 Documented executions for sodomy began in 1624 with Richard Cornish, a member of the Virginia Colony, who assaulted an indentured servant.

 After America was founded in 1776, the death penalty in each colony/state was slowly replaced with imprisonment.
 The laws themselves, however, would not be abolished for another 200 years.